vfcash/VFC-Core/README.md

 # VF Cash

+VF Cash is a the most efficient blockchain project in existance, created by James William Fletcher, at the current point in time it uses only 1.8 MB of memory and a maximum of 8 threads and 2 threads idle.
+A blockchain file that grows at a rate 76.16% less than Bitcoin.
+[Whitepaper.pdf](https://github.com/vfcash/RELEASES/blob/master/vfcash.pdf)

-VF Cash is a Cryptocurrency project that started on the 23rd of April 2019.
+The project started on the 23rd of April 2019.
 It has no Proof-of-Work (POW) rather it has a transaction rate limit per address / public key of three seconds.
 This prevents the sender or the receiver of a transaction from making any further transactions during this period.
 The chain is unordered, and the networking uses UDP.
 The Digital Signature algorithm uses secp256r1.

 This is a non-divisible coin, pre-mined, written in C, compiled with GCC, 256-bit key length, Transactions are 76.16% smaller than an average Bitcoin-Core transaction, relating to total blockchain size.

-The only incentive to run a Full Node is if you wish to implement a payment gateway in your website or service, if you are running an exchange, or maybe you are just a die-hard supporter of VF Cash.
-There can be re-occuring reward payouts to node operators, delegated from the pre-mine.

 Transactions are truly free, there is no charge for making a transaction on the network.